Journeyman-Joe/GitHub-and-Android-Studio/index.md

 If you already have an Android Studio project installed on a computer and want to add a PAT to the credentials:
 The sure-fire way to make it work is to delete the old project folder, and clone a new project folder, using the procedure above.

-**precaution:**  Please make sure that Android Studio does not have the project open when you delete and re-clone.
+**Precaution:**  Please make sure that Android Studio does not have the project open when you delete and re-clone.
 Use `File | Close Project` in Android studio to avoid conflicts.

-You may find a situation where deleting the old content on the computer would result in loss of work, perhaps because somebody forgot to “Push” their work at the end of last season.
+You may find a situation where deleting the old content on the computer would result in loss of work, perhaps because somebody forgot to “_Push_” their work at the end of last season.
 You can update the remote references to save that work, but it requires a little more Git command line skill (example):

 ```